Kotlin/kotlin-by-example/examples/04_functional/03_extensionFunctions.md

     val order = Order(listOf(Item("Bread", 25.0F), Item("Wine", 29.0F), Item("Water", 12.0F)))

-    println("Max priced item name: ${order.maxPricedItemName()}")
+    println("Max priced item name: ${order.maxPricedItemName()}")                     // 4
     println("Max priced item value: ${order.maxPricedItemValue()}")
-    println("Items: ${order.commaDelimitedItemNames}")
+    println("Items: ${order.commaDelimitedItemNames}")                                // 5

 }
 ```

 </div>

-1. We define simple models of `Item` and `Order`. `Order` can contain arbitrary `Collection` of `Item` s
+1. Defining simple models of `Item` and `Order`. `Order` can contain a collection of `Item` objects.
-2. We define extension functions for `Order` type.
-Later we call these functions directly on the instance of that type.
+2. Adding extension functions for the `Order` type.
-3. We can also define extension properties.
+3. Adding an extension property for the `Order` type.

-Read more about signature of [extensions](https://kotlinlang.org/docs/reference/extensions.html).
-Signature
+4. Calling extension functions directly on an instance of `Order`.
-is very much like standard function or property signature, with addition that we need to specify type we're attaching function or property to.
+5. Accessing the extension property on an instance of `Order`.

 It is even possible to execute extensions on `null` references.
-In their implementation we can check for `null` reference and based on that we can do any arbitrary logic.
-Example:
+In an extension function, you can check the object for `null` and use the result in your code:

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">